ombulabs/blog/_posts/2020-04-18-methods-arguments-ruby-bart3.markdown

 ## Arguments Delegation

 If you are writing a wrapper around another method, you usually need to accept the same arguments, do something, and then call the original method.
-If we need to use exactly the same arguments and we don't need them for our extra code, we can use a special delegation arguments introduced on Ruby 2.7 (the `...` operator):
+If we need to use exactly the same arguments and we don't need them for our extra code, we can use a special argument for delegation introduced in Ruby 2.7 (the `...` operator):

 ```ruby
 def foo(...)